Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Introduction

-Common to the described methods is the focus on segmenting relatively large foreground objects, which justifies using regularisation on the length or the curvature of the segmentation boundary.
-In some applications it is, however, not possible to use a strong regulariser.
-For example, when segmenting the circular fibres shown in \myfigref{fig:fibres}, regularisation could remove or merge small regions.
 The need for segmenting a number of small objects is often seen in areas like microscopy for life science or materials science.
-Appearance of such images can vary significantly, with texture as well as intensity carrying information that is useful for obtaining the desired segmentation.
+The appearance of such images can vary significantly, with texture as well as intensity carrying information that is useful for obtaining the desired segmentation.
 A specialist would use such clues to distinguish amongst structures, but automating the segmentation task typically requires highly sophisticated and problem-adapted methods.
-While there are situations which justify the development of a specialised method, in many cases a reasonable result with modest interactive effort would be preferred.
+While there are situations that justify the development of a specialised method, in many cases a reasonable result with modest interactive effort would be preferred.

 When segmenting small image structures, e.g.\ cells, a well-suited approach is classification of pixels.
-This is the basis for the ilastik segmentation tool \citep{sommer2011ilastik}, which employs a random forest classifier \cite{breiman2001random} trained on image features including colour, edges, orientation and texture.
+This is the basis for the ilastik segmentation tool \cite{berg2019ilastik,sommer2011ilastik}, which employs a random forest classifier \cite{breiman2001random} trained on image features including colour, edges, orientation and texture.
 The features are computed from the image before starting the interactive labelling of image structures, while parameters of the random forest classifier are learned from the manual labelling.
 When a user updates the labels to improve the segmentation, the parameters of the classifier need to be re-learned, which is computationally costly and causes a noticeable delay in the feedback.
 Another specialised tool for segmentation of microscopy images is the trainable Weka segmentation \cite{arganda2017trainable} (a part of the Fiji \cite{schindelin2012fiji} distribution of ImageJ) which utilises a data mining and machine learning toolkit for solving pixel classification problems.
 A user can choose from a variety of image features and interactively re-train the classifier.